The good, the bad ... and the Giants: Ranking all 30 teams based on their 2017 goals

 21. Atlanta Braves

-Disappointments: If this was supposed to be a consolidation year -- like the Astros' 2014 season, when Jose Altuve won his first batting title and Dallas Keuchel cut his ERA almost in half -- it was mostly a failure.
+Disappointments: If this was supposed to be a consolidation year -- like the Astros' 2014 season, when Altuve won his first batting title and Dallas Keuchel cut his ERA almost in half -- it was mostly a failure.
 Dansby Swanson's stardom crashed, ace Julio Teheran had a career-worst season, and the Braves fielded one of the oldest, least interesting rosters in the National League.
 There was fun stuff happening below the surface, on the farm, but Atlanta's were not 72 fun and lively victories.
-And then their GM, John Coppolella, was forced out at season's end, amid investigations into the Braves' international signings and industry-wide schadenfreude and hints that the front office was profoundly dysfunctional.
+Then GM John Coppolella was forced out at season's end amid investigations into the Braves' international signings and industry-wide schadenfreude and hints that the front office was profoundly dysfunctional.

 Good season?
 No, but it had a purpose.